 - Foam rolling/myofascial release/massage: I rolled my lower leg on all sides and found a very tender area of adhesion on my outside of my ankle in my peroneal tendon.
 I am a huge foam roller addict and I roll on a nearly daily basis.
 But the one place I was neglecting to roll was my peroneal tendon.
 When you are very active, take time to roll every muscle and tendon group imaginable, especially the areas that are very tender.

-- KT Tape: I used the video below to tape my foot and add extra support, improve blood flow to the area, and provide a little compression.
+- KT Tape: I used the video below to add KT Tape to my foot and add extra support, improve blood flow to the area, and provide a little compression.
 You can also get a physical therapist or sports doctor to tape your feet or knees when needed.

 - Make corrective measures to your gait and posture.
 Many times foot and knee injuries are actually a result of imbalances so it is worth going to a physical therapist to check for muscle imbalances that might be causing recurring injuries.